-It is now common to list the symptoms of the disorder in four groups or dimensions:
+It is now common to list the symptoms of the disorder in four groups or domains:

-The most commonly affected emotions are anger, anxiety and depression.
-Of the nine DSM-IV criteria for borderline disorder, three fall into this group:
+The most commonly affected emotions in borderline disorder are anger, anxiety and depression.
+Of the nine DSM-5 criteria for borderline disorder, three fall into this group:

 - Anger that is inappropriate, intense and difficult to control, and

 - Chronic feelings of emptiness

 In addition, if you suffer from borderline disorder, you may also experience emotional hyper-reactivity (“emotional storms”), or emotional responses that are occasionally under- reactive, and frequent episodes of loneliness, and boredom.

 Domain B. Impulsive behaviors that are harmful to you or to others.

 Two of the DSM-5 criteria for borderline disorder are in this group:

 4. Self-damaging acts such as excessive spending, unsafe and inappropriate sexual conduct, substance abuse, reckless driving, and binge eating, and